 Masks are one of many tools to protect against the transmission of viruses.
 One way you can catch a virus is by inhaling or ingesting droplets of respiratory fluid from someone who has it.

-That doesn’t mean licking someone’s face — it can simply mean breathing too close to someone who sneezes without covering their mouth.
+That doesn’t mean licking someone’s face — it can simply mean breathing too close to someone who talks, coughs, or sneezes without covering their mouth.

 According to a 2013 study, the spread of a virus can be significantly reduced if people who have the virus wear surgical masks.
 And a 2015 study noted that surgical masks are a vital means of physical protection for healthcare workers when treating people who are sick.